 Some companies expedite a large portion of shipments to meet delivery promises.
 Processing orders faster allows companies to reduce the need for expedited shipping and cut transportation costs by using less expensive shipping options.
 Speedy fulfillment also gives you the latitude to negotiate more favorable terms with carriers.

-How do you improve your order fulfillment process?
+How do you improve your warehouse order fulfillment process?

 An effective order fulfillment process simply means getting the right product to consumers quickly, efficiently and at the lowest possible cost.

 As such, optimizing order fulfillment operations requires a trade-off between three components: order receipt, order processing and shipping.
 Streamlining the processes for each of these components will result in an optimized order fulfillment workflow.
 With this in mind, let’s explore several key things you can do to improve your order fulfillment process.

 First, ensure that you have the right type and amount of inventory at the right location.
 This requires accurate sales forecasting and a streamlined order replenishment process.
 Leveraging the right kind of technology simplifies both processes.

 It enables you to identify slow-moving products to keep them from occupying too much space while keeping large quantities of fast-moving products in optimal locations.
 With this approach, all your products keep turning over, thus maximizing warehouse space, driving efficiency, and reducing operational cost.

 Lastly, customers should have complete real-time visibility into available inventory.
 Having the right product means little if your customers think it’s out of stock.
 Essentially, focus on keeping the right products in stock while providing customers with visibility into inventory.